etclabscore/core-geth/docs/JSON-RPC-API/modules/eth.md

 ### eth_newPendingTransactions

-NewPendingTransactions creates a subscription that is triggered each time a transaction enters the transaction pool and was signed from one of the transactions this nodes manages.
+NewPendingTransactions creates a subscription that is triggered each time a transaction enters the transaction pool.
+If fullTx is true the full tx is sent to the client, otherwise the hash is sent.

-#### Params (0)
+#### Params (1)

-_None_
+Parameters must be given _by position_.

+__1:__
+fullTx <code>*bool</code>

+  + Required: ✓ Yes

 #### Result